 For assembling the rolls:

-- 8 tbsp colored sugars or more to taste
+- 8 tablespoon colored sugars or more to taste

 - Warm the milk in the microwave in a bowl or on the stovetop in a small pot, just until warm.